 The most valuable treatment outcome for patients is treating the underlying infection.
-Close follow up as outpatient with treatment plan compliance is essential in preventing recurrence.
+Close follow-up as an outpatient with treatment plan compliance is essential in preventing recurrence.
 For transplant patients, close monitoring and re-evaluation of immunosuppressive drugs are essential.
 Close coordination with a respiratory therapist is essential to ensure optimal oxygen delivery.
 Nursing care is just as important and can prevent unnecessary complications like pressure ulcers.
-These patients also need dietary consult and physical therapy to maintain a healthy muscle mass and maintain some degree of immunity
+These patients also need dietary consult and physical therapy to maintain a healthy muscle mass and maintain some degree of immunity.

 With evaluation across multiple disciplines, a team approach, and early intervention, positive outcomes can be achieved.

 Pneumonia is associated with significant mortality, both in the short and long term, in the general population.
 In one study, it was found to be associated with a mortality of 6.5% during hospitalization, and a mortality of 13%, 23.4%, and 30.6% at 30 days, 6 months, and 1 year, respectively.
 [Level 4] Overall community-acquired pneumonia mortality can be from 5% to greater than 30% and is greatest with associated leukopenia and neoplastic disease.
 [Level 4]